 a) Reflects deferred revenue fair value adjustments arising from the purchase price allocation in connection with the 2021 Acquisitions.

-b) Reflects the non-cash impact from the mark to market adjustments on our warrant and derivative liabilities.
+b) Reflects the non-cash impact from the mark to market adjustments on our financial instruments.

-d) Reflects the costs incurred to identify, consider, and complete business combination transactions comprised of advisory, legal, and other professional and consulting costs.
-In the second quarter of 2022 we paid a discretionary bonus to certain employees of Predata for $500.
+d) Reflects the costs incurred to identify, consider, and complete business combination transactions consisting of advisory, legal, and other professional and consulting costs.

-f) Includes non-capitalizable transaction costs associated with the Business Combination and related transactions.
+g) Includes non-capitalizable transaction costs associated with the Business Combination.

 Key Performance Indicators